-Office of the Special Representative of Secretary-General for Children and Armed Conflict, taken from https://childrenandarmedconflict.un.org/six-grave-violations/, accessed on 06 December 2018 at 9:43 pm a.
-Infringement of the Geneva Convention
+Office of the Special Representative of Secretary-General for Children and Armed Conflict, taken from https://childrenandarmedconflict.un.org/six-grave-violations/, accessed on 06 December 2018 at 9:43 pm

 Then those problems have led to the ineffectiveness of the child protection in Syria.
 Moreover, it also stimulates an impact on the child's well-being and development.
 This happens because of their experiences as victims of violence in their daily lives.